 All service animals are welcome at campus events and in campus housing.
 See our accessibility page for more information.

 Absolutely!
 Writers applying to who intend to bring dependents should note this in their application and contact the conference directly for information on non-attendee pricing for room & board.
 Writers who wish to attend with a friend, partner, other relative, or collaborative writing partner who intend to take part in the conference should apply separately and note that they wish to live or room together in campus housing.

 How does parking work on campus?

-Parking is included in the cost of the conference and is available throughout the Paul Smith’s Campus as well as at the VIC where some evening events on campus.
+Parking is included in the cost of the conference and is available throughout the Paul Smith’s Campus.

 What is provided by the conference?
 What should I plan to bring?

 Outside of clothing, toiletries, and whatever supplies our writers require for their work and/or workshops, we aim to provide everything our participants will need during conference week.
-Accepted writers will receive a list of packing suggestions prior to the conference, as well as a list of items our staff has found handy while staying on campus.
+You can find our suggested packing list here.

 Will I be able to print/make copies on campus?